Rugby World Cup: Brodie Retallick on his baby boy's premature death, and comeback fears

-Brodie Retallick says losing a child prematurely is something he will never forget, and it has changed his perspective on life.
+Brodie Retallick says losing a child prematurely is something he will never forget - and the tragedy has changed his perspective on life.

 The great All Black lock, who played his first 2019 World Cup game against Namibia last weekend, also revealed the fears he had over the injury which threatened his participation in the tournament.